 7. BACK SCRATCHERS

 A trip to Manfred S. Rothstein’s dermatology clinic in Fayetteville, North Carolina includes a free look at the world’s largest back scratcher collection.
-In 2008, the Guinness World Records site said the doctor collected 675 of the handy tools, hundreds of which are displayed in cabinets in the examination rooms and hallway of his practice.
+The doctor owns more than 800 of the handy tools, hundreds of which are displayed in cabinets in the examination rooms and hallway of his practice.
 The spread includes one back scratcher with an alligator foot, another made from buffalo ribs, and three electric models from the early 1900s.

 8. FAST FOOD TOYS